Borel sets with large squares: Introduction

-Hodges had intended to write it up.
-Later Hrushovski and Velickovic independently proved the statement (a).

-As indicated above, the results had seemed disappointing as the main question ``is $\lambda_{\w_1} (\aleph_0)=\aleph_{\w_1}$?'' is not answered.
-But Hjorth asked me about (essentially) $(*)_1$ which was mentioned in \cite{HrSh:152} and urged me to write this down.
+As indicated above, the results had seemed disappointing as the main question ``is $\lambda_{\omega_1} (\aleph_0)=\aleph_{\omega_1}$?" is not answered.
+But Hjorth asked me about (essentially) $(*)_1$ which was mentioned in \cite{Sh:152} and urged me to write this down.

-In \S3 we define degree of Borel sets of the forms $\bigcup\limits_{n<\w}\lim T_n \subseteq {}^\w 2\times{}^\w 2$ measuring how close are they to having perfect squares, similarly we define degrees for $\kappa$-Souslin relations, and get results similar to earlier ones under MA and nail the connection between the set of cardinalities of models of $\psi \in L_{\w_1,\w}$ and having squares.
+In \S3 we define degree of Borel sets of the forms $\bigcup\limits_{n<\omega} \lim T_n \subseteq {}^\omega 2 \times {}^\omega 2$ measuring how close are they to having perfect squares, similarly we define degrees for $\kappa$-Souslin relations, and get results similar to earlier ones under MA and nail the connection between the set of cardinalities of models of $\psi \in L_{\omega_1,\omega}$ and having squares.
 In \S4 we deal with the existence of rectangles.

-We can replace ${\Bbb R}^2$ by ${\Bbb R}^3$ without any difficulty.
+We can replace ${\mathbb R}^2$ by ${\mathbb R}^3$ without any difficulty.

-In subsequent paper \cite{Sh:532} we continue \cite{Sh:202} \S5: consistency of the existence of co-$\kappa$-Souslin (and even $\Pi^1_2$-) equivalence relations with many equivalence classes etc and also try to deal with independence (concerning \ref{2.9} and \ref{4.9}(1)) and the existence of many disjoint sections.
+In a subsequent paper \cite{Sh:532} which we are writing, we intend to continue the present work and in ?? \cite[\S5]{Sh:202} and deal with: consistency of the existence of co-$\kappa$-Souslin (and even $\Pi^1_2$-) equivalence relations with many equivalence classes relationship of $\lambda^1_{\omega_1}, \lambda^1_{\omega_1}$ etc., and also try to deal with independence (concerning \ref{2.9} and \ref{4.9}(1)) and the existence of many disjoint sections.

 I thank Andrzej Roslanowski for great improvement of the presentation and pointing out gaps, and Andres Villaveces for more corrections.